Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 Troubleshooting

-If CLI watch or start says setup is incomplete, run:
+If watch or start says no worker has been created, run:

-If no work is picked up, check that the task has an agent session for your local worker and that the worker is online.
-In Desktop, open the worker details page.
-In the CLI, use one worker status for background runs or check the terminal running one worker watch.
+If no work is picked up, check that a session exists for your local worker and that the worker is online.
+Use Desktop worker details, Worker queue in the main menu or title bar, one worker status, or the terminal running one worker watch.

 Clean up worker-managed worktrees when they take too much disk space: